How to Plan an Oregon Elopement - Brookings, OR Photographer

 Elopement Permits and Photography Permits

 Make sure you look into permits even though there’s a good chance you won’t need it for an elopement.
 Permit rules can vary depending on your specific day/events so the best thing to do is ask a person and not just guess from a website.
 Permits are put in place for a reason and it’s a super important part of Leave No Trace (LNT).
 Often your photographer is happy to look into this for you or help guide you in the right direction.
 Make sure you’re hiring someone that respects the permit system and is checking all the right boxes.
-Parks are closing down to elopements due to misuse.
+Parks are closing down to elopements due to misuse and you may even get kicked out of the park without proper permits.
 Getting a permit is easy and it ensures that the next people visiting the park can easily enjoy it.

 Check out this blog post about LNT and why it’s so important.
 I for one, will not shoot an elopement unless the proper permits are in place.
 Make sure whoever you hire is following the right steps so you don’t get hit with a fine or be forced to leave your ceremony spot before you’re even married.